 Silky hair-free skin

 Before you start removing hair, you need to prepare the area for an effective treatment.
 Start by exfoliating the area, I recommend Avon Smooth Surface Pomegranate Body Polish, £6 for 200ml.
 Ditch the razor!
 Shaving removes hairs only from the surface of the skin, making hair grow back faster and thicker.
 Waxing, on the other hand, pulls the hair from the root, making hair grow back slower and finer.
 I’d recommend that you get your hair removal done professionally at least once a month simply because it can get tricky to reach those hard-to-see areas such as the back of the legs and underarms.
 Also, because you are in control of the wax strip, you may not pull the strip off fast enough to effectively remove the hair.
-The secret to soft, smooth and healthy skin is maintaining moisture so after exfoliating, moisturize!
+The secret to soft, smooth and healthy skin is maintaining moisture so after exfoliating, moisturise!
+Read more about the various hair removal options here.

 So for all you brides to be out there, if you want to look your absolute best on your wedding day and thereafter in your new life too, don’t delay, start your beauty regimen today!